project-oak/oak/README.md

 functions** as [WebAssembly
 imports](https://webassembly.github.io/spec/core/syntax/modules.html#imports)
 (all of them defined in the `oak` module):

+-   `wait_on_channels: (i32, i32) -> i32`: Blocks until data is available for
+    reading from one of the specified channel handles.
+The channel handles are encoded in a buffer that holds N contiguous 9-byte chunks, each of which is made up of an 8-byte channel handle value (little-endian u64) followed by a single byte that is set on return if data is available on that channel.

+    *   arg0: Address of handle status buffer
+    *   arg1: Count N of handles provided
+    *   return 0: Status of operation

 -   `channel_read: (i64, i32, i32, i32) -> i32`: Reads a single message from the
     specified channel, and sets the size of the message in the location provided